rogervila/inertia-html/README.md

 **Any tag that contains a `[data-inertia-link]` attribute will be considered as a _link_**, and will be redirected to its _href_ when it recieves a click event.

-Let's add some links on the previously created `Welcome.html` page:
+Let's add some links on the previously created `Welcome.html` page.

 ```html
 <!-- resources/js/Pages/Welcome.html -->